 New: A Pier Designated For St. Kitts – Nevis Water Taxis

 For a while, on the Nevis side, these water taxis docked at a couple of different piers along the coast, which would sometimes cause some discontent for other boats and/or hotels sharing those docks.
 This, in part, led to the construction of a cement taxi pier located just to the right of Oualie Beach Resort and the Nevis Yacht Club.
-The pier is gated and well lit at night.
+The pier has a gate and plenty of light at nighttime.

 Relatively New: Great Self-Contained Villas on the Beach